colombus-dev/mlprofiler/README.md

 The LLM module defines the CLI and API used to compute profiles using an LLM inference server.

 This module does not detail the inference server deployment.
-Check the corresponding [docker-compose.yml](../docker-compose.yml) file for more details about the inference server.
+Check the corresponding [README.md](../README.md) and [docker-compose.yml](../docker-compose.yml) files for more details about the inference server and its deployment.

 ## Requirements